richardguerre/flow/README.md

    bun dev
    ```
 9. Open the web app at http://localhost:3000
-10. Add a `token` as an item in localStorage and refresh.
-The value can be any string (authentication is not done yet).
-This is used to authenticate the user.
-You can do this in the browser console:
-    ```js
-    localStorage.setItem('token', 'my-token');
-    ```
-11. You should now see the app with some tasks already created.
+10. You should now see the app with some tasks already created.

 ## VS Code Extensions